FontysVenlo/prj4e-individual-respository-SvenVercoulen/doc/PDP.md

 Week 15, 16 & 17 (Project week): Coding with and ordering new motion detectors, figuring out the layout and [design of the system](https://github.com/FontysVenlo/PRJ4-2025-prj4-2025-e04/blob/main/Sketch.jpg), 3d printing the poles for LEDs and 3d printing the case for the motors, coding with the LEDs and button, finalizing the code for the sensors, motors and LEDs, Working on the code for the button, retrieving the 3d printed objects and removing them from their braces<br>
 Personal goals:
 These last project weeks I will be working on my communication skills, my investigative ability, my personal leadership and my targeted interaction skills.
 This will be done by making clear goals and discussing them with my team.
 I will be investigating any problems that might arise with our current setup and correct them accordingly, improving my investigative abilities.
-Lastly I will be working on my targeted interaction by having clear communication with buth my team and teachers these last couple of weeks.
+Lastly I will be working on my targeted interaction by having clear communication with both my team and teachers these last couple of weeks.